-If we could get good world consumption figures for the various liquids (including gasoline, diesel fuel, and jet fuel), we could do a conversion for each of those liquids.
+If we could get good world consumption figures for the various liquids (including gasoline, diesel fuel, jet fuel, and heating oil), we could do a conversion for each of those liquids.

 I have not found good figures for diesel fuel, so, for now, let us use the annual world-wide consumption of OIL --- and make an adjustment for non-fuel uses of oil.